-You’ve probably heard of this one and its for the right reasons I must say.
-Unsplash is mostly a wallpaper search engine in itself and has a wide variety of collection.
+You’ve probably heard of this one and it’s for the right reasons I must say.
+Unsplash is mostly a wallpaper search engine in itself and has a wide variety of collections.
 The wallpapers are pooled in by thousands of artists and photographers around the world.

 Download Unsplash (free)

 Pexels is another great app for wallpaper hunting and offers a wide range of updated database.
-You can search by keyword, artist name, different themes and more.
-The app interface suits perfectly to the topic based searches.
+You can search by keyword, artist name, different themes, and more.
+The app interface suits perfectly the topic-based searches.
 You can also join the Pexels community and follow and share the collection with other people.

 Download Pexels (free)

-Vellum seems to be very artistic and has nothing more than just wallpaper database right upfront.
-The was amongst popular recommendations on some reddit threads and so I had to try it but to my surprise this app is not even optimised for iPad Pro 2018 yet.
-But you can still browse though a number of designs and pictures, after all you do need to download and set a picture as wallpaper.
+Vellum seems to be very artistic and has nothing more than just a wallpaper database right upfront.
+The was amongst popular recommendations on some Reddit threads and so I had to try it but to my surprise, this app is not even optimized for iPad Pro 2018 yet.
+But you can still browse through a number of designs and pictures, after all, you do need to download and set a picture as wallpaper.